ndsev/zswag/README.md

 ### Authentication Schemes

-To facilitate the communication of authentication needs for the whole or parts of a service, OpenAPI allows for a `securitySchemes` and `security` fields in the spec.
+To facilitate the communication of authentication needs for the whole or parts of a service, OpenAPI allows for `securitySchemes` and `security` fields in the spec.
 Please refer to the relevant parts of the [OpenAPI 3 specification](https://swagger.io/docs/specification/authentication/) for some examples on how to integrate these fields into your spec.